CirclesUBI/whitepaper/Circles.md

 Alice has 0 PersonalCoins and Bob has 5 AliceCoin
 Five minutes later Alice has 5 AliceCoin while Bob has 5 AliceCoin and 5 BobCoin
 ```

+### Inflation

+In order to disincentivize hoarding and to encourage economic activity, the system will introduce an annual inflation schedule.
+All personal currencies will issue progressively larger amounts of tokens per second, and new users will always start issuing at a rate that is consistent with all other personal currencies.
+The inflation schedule is meant to work in much the same way that inflation works in the traditional economy, but the implementation specifics are still an open topic for research.

 ## Trusting Currency